 Sheoak Falls Car Park to Kennett River Drive: 17 kilometres // 22 minutes

-Leave your car at the Kafe Koala parking lot and follow Grey River Road upwards.
-In our experience, it won’t take you long to spot a koala or two in the heights of the eucalyptus trees.
+Leave your car at the Kafe Koala parking lot and follow the road upwards.
+In our experience, it won’t take you long to spot a koala or two at the heights of the eucalyptus trees.
 However, it will likely be encircled by a crowd of gawking, ground-dwelling tourists.
-For a more personal encounter continue further up Grey River Road.
-Once we were away from the crowds we were lucky enough to spot a koala, up close, on the ground running from tree to tree.
+For a more personal encounter, continue further up the road.
+Once we were away from the crowds, we were lucky enough to spot a koala, up close, on the ground, running from tree to tree.

-Koalas aside, Grey River Road affords a great opportunity to stretch your legs and take in some amazing hilltop views.
-You’ll notice tourists feeding and posing with swathes of wild birds at the entrance to Grey River Road on this section of your Great Ocean Road itinerary.
+Koalas aside, this place affords a great opportunity to stretch your legs and take in some amazing hilltop views.
+You’ll notice tourists feeding and posing with swathes of wild birds at the entrance on this section of your Great Ocean Road itinerary.

 While we wholeheartedly agree that it is great to see these incredible King Parrots, Cockatoos, and Rainbow Lorikeets up close, we wouldn’t recommend feeding them out of hand.
 These are wild animals, so it’s simply not great for their welfare to be touching them.